Political Rifts and Conservation Consequences

 Evolution of Kakapo Conservation Departments in the 1970s and 1980s

-The role of the Wildlife Division (later service) was to administer and manage operations of this work across New Zealand relating to our wildlife, while the National Park Authority’s role was to handle policy, park management, and administer the national parks.
-The Wildlife division operated under the Department of Internal Affairs, while the National Park authority operated under the Lands and Survey Department.
+The role of the Wildlife Division (later Wildlife Service) was to administer and manage operations of this work across New Zealand relating to our wildlife, while the National Park Authority’s role was to handle policy, park management, and administer the national parks.
+The Wildlife Division operated under the Department of Internal Affairs, while the National Park Authority operated under the Lands and Survey Department.
 Both operated until the creation of the Department of Conservation in 1987.
 Two different departments, one tasked with managing wildlife and the other tasked with managing the national parks they lived in.

-The authority also had to closely manage relationships with deer stalkers who were still upset at the closing of the Murchison mountains to the public for the preservation of Takahe.
-Consequently, information about the location of other critically endangered species was not forthcoming from national park users who were afraid their favorite recreation areas would be closed down.
+The authority also had to closely manage relationships with deer stalkers who were still upset at the public closure of the Murchison Mountains and loss of access to the region for the preservation of Takahe.
+Consequently, information about the location of other critically endangered species was not forthcoming from national park users who were afraid their favourite recreation areas would be closed down.
+The Parks Authority was both sensitive to this, and reluctant to share information with the Wildlife Division for fear of alienating stakeholders.

 Fiordland National Park was home to a declining Kakapo Population